 To complete this task, you must have the

 Compute_Operationsrole.
-If this role isn’t assigned to you or you’re not sure, then ask your system administrator to ensure that the role is assigned to you in Oracle Cloud My Services.
+If this role isn’t assigned to you or you’re not sure, then ask your system administrator to ensure that the role is assigned to you in Oracle Cloud Infrastructure Classic Console.
 See Modifying User Roles in Managing and Monitoring Oracle Cloud.

 - Sign in to the Compute Classic console.
 If your domain spans multiple sites, select the appropriate site.
 To change the site, click the Site menu near the top of the page.